AgriSnapp/AgriSnapp/USER_GUIDE.md

 # AgriSnapp User Guide

-AgriSnapp is a mobile-first food security tool that empowers farmers and agricultural stakeholders to monitor crop health, detect diseases early, and make data-driven decisions in the field.
+AgriSnapp is a food security tool that empowers farmers and agricultural stakeholders to monitor crop health, detect diseases early, and make data-driven decisions in the field.
 This guide covers the app's target users, core features, and intended use cases.

 ---